sonic-net/SONiC/doc/mgmt/Show_Running_Configuration_HLD.md

 2. Attribute        view_tables

-  Syntax            Multiple sonic yang tables separated by  ";".
+  Syntax            Multiple sonic YANG tables separated by  ";".
                     The table name has to specify all its keys.
                     Tables for mulitple views separated by "|"